paragon1234/kidnapped-vehicle/README.md

 * a list of landmarks in the location.

 ### Particle Filter Input
+The simulator provides data, such as observations and controls.

 #### The Map
 `map_data.txt` present in the `data` directory, includes the position of landmarks (in meters).
 Each row has three columns
 1. x position